-- Goal statement (one page) describing applicant's background, interests, and goals and how this program will help to achieve those goal
+Goal statement (one page) describing the applicant's background, interests, and goals and how this program will help to achieve those goals.

 An admissions committee of the College of Aeronautics and Engineering graduate faculty review all applications.
 Admission will be considered by examination of the applicant’s background on an individual basis.
 Applicants with deficiencies may be admitted conditionally, which may include a requirement for completion of appropriate undergraduate coursework that will not count toward the master’s degree.

 1Applicants with an undergraduate degree in an approved science or technology-related discipline, and who have a minimum composite undergraduate 3.000 GPA, will be admitted unconditionally.
 In exceptional cases, an applicant without a technical degree or with a composite GPA below 3.000 may be admitted, conditionally or unconditionally, based on strong letters of recommendation or significant experience related to the intended area of study.
 These applicants should submit any additional information that may assist the admissions committee in assessing their academic, technical or professional background and abilities.
 The additional information may include a résumé or professional portfolio summarizing any relevant technical competencies, professional experience, and any academic and professional achievements in areas related to the applicant's intended studies.